 - Buttons, lace, stickers (whatever you find)

 - Flowers a/o candy

-Place the paper in corner down in front of you.
+Place the paper in the corner down in front of you.
 Roll a cone starting at one corner.
 Trim if desired and secure with hot glue.
 Wrap doily around the outside and glue.
 Decorate with trims and twine.
-Punch a hole on each side of the top of the cone and attach ribbon for hanger.
+Punch a hole on each side of the top of the cone and attach ribbon for a hanger.

-Fill with candy, treats or flowers!
+Fill with candy, treats, tea bags, or flowers!

 Note: if leaving real flowers, line the cone with a plastic bag.

 HOW TO MAKE A MAY DAY BASKET OUT OF SCRAPBOOK PAPER

 A fun alternative to a traditional basket, this paper basket is quick to make and budget-friendly.
 Holiday crafts shouldn’t break the bank